Sclerosing cholangitis refers to swelling (inflammation), scarring, and destruction of the bile ducts inside and outside of the liver.

 - Inserting a long, thin tube with a balloon at the end to open up narrowing (endoscopic balloon dilation of strictures)

 - Placement of a drain or tube for major narrowing (strictures) of bile ducts

 - Proctocolectomy (removal of colon and rectum, for those who have both ulcerative colitis and sclerosing cholangitis) does not affect the progression of primary sclerosing cholangitis (PSC)

 - Liver transplant

-- Ascites (buildup of fluid in the space between the lining of the abdomen and abdominal organs) and varices (enlarged veins)
+- Ascites (buildup of fluid in the space between the lining of the abdomen and abdominal organs) and varices in the esophagus or stomach (enlarged veins)

 - Liver failure